0xMartin/SimpleApp-Pygame-framework/README.md

-# SimpleApp framework
+# Pygame UI Lib
 ## About
-This simple pygame-based framework allows you to divide your game/application to more views and yous GUI elemnets (form controls).
+This is simple UI library based on Pygame.
+It allows you to divide your game/application to more views and yous GUI elemnets (form controls).
 In views you can use defined GUI elements (like: TextInput, Button, CheckBox, Label, ...).
 You can simply implement your own view with GUI elements that you want to use.
 Also is there posibility of customizing elements or create new one.
 Each element has it own style and you can modifi it in code or in config of library where are stylesheets for all elements.
 Almost everything is stylizable and can by stored to .json stylesheet file and loaded using style manager.
 Almost everything is stylizable and can by stored to .json stylesheet file and loaded using style manager.
 The application basically offers two sets of style (light / dark) and it is possible to switch between them while the application is running (however, some changes will not be made until the application is restarted: typically fonts).

 ### Preview